 The crafts persons of Dariyapur are organised under the Dariyapur Dokra Artisan Co-operative Industrial Society Ltd. The society has a two storied building having a workshed, office room, sales counter and community museum space at the ground floor.
 In the first floor the building has two furnished rooms with attached bath where guests can stay during their visit.

-The Dokra artists of Dariyapur celebrate their annual festival in the moth of October.
+The Dokra artists of Dariyapur celebrate their annual festival in the month of October.
 This year the festival will take place on October 13 - 15, 2017.
+This year people can enjoy Jhumur songs and dances, Bhatiyali songs, Baul songs and Chau dances along with the wonderful display of Dokra pieces.